gossterrible/gossterrible/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Boni, a full stack + software engineer in 上海 (Shanghai).
+I'm Boni, a software engineer based in 上海 (Shanghai).

-💼 I'm currently a freelance web developer building web apps for small and medium companies
+💼 I'm currently a freelance web developer building web apps for small and medium companies (I'm Currently Available for new projects)

-🔭 I’m currently working on the future of language learning (app)

 🌱 I’m currently Elixir and Phoenix

 👯 I’m looking to collaborate on something awesome

-💬 Ask me about Javascript,Python,React,Vuejs
+💬 Ask me about Javascript,React,Vuejs

 ⚡ Fun fact: 我会中文